Dakermanji/website/README.md

   - Local login and registration with password hashing.
   - Google and GitHub OAuth login.
   - Email confirmation and password reset functionality.
+- **User Interactions**:
+  - Follow and unfollow users.
+  - Block and unblock users.
+  - Notifications for follow requests and status updates.
+- **Messaging**:
+  - Allows user-linked messages with timestamped storage.
 - **Contact Form**:
   - Messages are sanitized, validated, and securely stored in a database.
-- **Project Showcase**:
-  - Displays portfolio projects with descriptions, images, and links.
-- **Messaging**:
-  - Allows user-linked messages with timestamped storage.
 - **Responsive Design**:
   - Optimized for all devices using Bootstrap and custom CSS.
-- **Accessibility**:
-  - Focused on ARIA roles and keyboard navigation support.
-- **Sentry Integration**:
+- **Error Tracking**:
-  - Tracks errors and monitors performance.
+  - Tracks errors and monitors performance using Sentry.
 - **SEO Friendly**:
   - Adheres to modern web standards for better discoverability.